Skip to main content

 • Lectures deliver subject-specific knowledge.

-• Tutorials give enhancement of the student learning experience, supporting attainment of all learning outcomes.
+• Tutorials enhance the student learning experience, providing guidance on assignments and supporting attainment of all learning outcomes.

 • Self-guided learning contributes to subject-specific knowledge and self-motivation.